FEATURED CREDIT CARDS

 Important Note: Invitation Only

 The Ollo Platinum Mastercard® is offered by invitation only.
-You cannot apply unless you have received a specific mail offer with a reservation number and access code.
+You cannot apply without a mail offer containing a reservation number and access code.
 Applicants typically need a fair credit score (generally in the 640–699 range) to qualify.

 Key Features and Benefits